secture/sudoku-checker-python/README.md

 # Sudoku Checker

-The purpose of this exercise is to code a simple sudoku resolver.
+The purpose of this exercise is to code a simple **sudoku checker**.

+That is, a program that **tells us if a sudoku solution is right or wrong**.

 From Wikipedia:
 > Sudoku (数独, sūdoku, digit-single) (/suːˈdoʊkuː, -ˈdɒk-, sə-/, originally called Number Place)[1] is a logic-based,[2][3] combinatorial[4] number-placement puzzle.
 In classic sudoku, the objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid (also called "boxes", "blocks", or "regions") contain all of the digits from 1 to 9.
 The puzzle setter provides a partially completed grid, which for a well-posed puzzle has a single solution.